EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: PROPOSED METHOD

 This can be expressed in matrix form as:

 where $\boldsymbol{M}_0$ is \gls{mmd} coefficient matrix:

 Geometrically, this ensures that the Euclidean distance between the source and target domain centers in the latent space is minimized.

 Aligning only marginal distributions does not guarantee semantic consistency across domains, since it ignores class information and can lead to samples from different classes being mapped close to each other in the latent space.
-Consequently, class-conditional misalignment may still exist, especially in noisy \gls{eeg} data.
+Consequently, class-conditional misalignment may still exist.
 To address this issue, \gls{egda} aligns conditional distributions for each class using pseudo-labels for target samples.